Panthyr/panthyr_multiplexer_C/README.md

 * It checks the validity of the message format.
 * If  it is a known command, it sets the corresponding flag for the main loop to handle.
 * If the message is a response to a request sent by itself (starts with "r"), it checks to see if there are any "waiting for reply"flags set.
-If one is set, it handles the message (output on UART4/AUX in case of `?vitals*`) and clears the flag.
+If one is set, it handles the message (output on UART4/AUX in case of `?vitals*` or `?imu*`) and clears the flag.
 * A request for vitals (`?vitals*`) sets `FlagVitalsRequested = 2`.
 Value 2 of this variable tells the handling function that the information is request by the remote and should be sent over the mux.

 ### Handling of outgoing commands (over MUX/UART3 to remote)